zeke-code/OnigiriBot/README.md

-# OnigiriBot - a lightweight, simple, do-it-all Discord Bot
+# OnigiriBot - A Lightweight, Simple, Versatile Discord Bot

-OnigiriBot is a lightweight, do-it-all, easy to use and customizable Discord bot.
+OnigiriBot is a lightweight, versatile, easy to use and customizable Discord bot.
 It will aim to become a user-friendly bot, so that everyone can customize it and use it to their liking, even if they are not really tech savvy.
 At the moment, the roadmap for the bot looks like this:

 **0.5: Basic commands, music player**: ✅